iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Convex Proximal Point Method, Part I.md

 $$

 Re-arranging the above inequality yields the convergence results of the PPM in the convex settings.

+**Remarks**

+For a proof with a different mood but with the same vibe, visit [Convex Proximal Point Method, Part III](Convex%20Proximal%20Point%20Method,%20Part%20III.md).
+This proof here is strictly better because it's constructed on Lemma 1, which only used that $M_F^{1/\eta}(\cdot;y)$ has quadratic growth.
+This condition is strictly weaker than $F$ being convex.
+By relaxing some of the parameters, a similar convergence result can be claimed for functions that are not necessarily convex.

+The convergence we showed here is sufficient but not necessary.
+The sequence $(\eta_t)_{t \ge 1}$ is the quadratic growth constant for the model function $\mathcal M_F$.
+In the spacial case of convexity, it coincided with the regularization parameters for PPM.

 ---
 ### **In connection between PPM and smooth gradient descent**